 What do volunteers do?

-Volunteer roles can vary but certain tasks are commonly undertaken.
-These are:
+Volunteer roles will vary by library authority but certain tasks are commonly undertaken.

 Talking to children about the books they've been reading

 Giving out incentive items and certificates as children progress through the Challenge

 Helping to promote and lead summer activities such as craft sessions, story-times and coding clubs

 Planning and running celebration events for other young volunteers

 Hear from young volunteers in Sutton and Croydon on their Summer Reading Challenge experiences below:

 Support with the time-consuming work involved in delivering the Summer Reading Challenge and associated activities

 The enthusiasm and fresh perspective of young people

 Increased staff confidence in working positively with young people